jcrossley3/lein-modules/README.md

 * `:versions` - A mapping of dependency symbols to version strings.
 As a simpler alternative to Maven's dependency management, versions for child module dependencies and parent vectors will be expanded from this map.
-Fully-qualified symbols, e.g. `group-id/artifact-id`, from project dependency vectors are mapped to version strings that will replace those in the child project map.
-The map is searched recursively (values may be keys in the same map) to find a matching version string, useful when multiple dependencies share the same version.
-This allows you to maintain the versions of your child modules' shared dependencies in a single place.
+It is recursively searched -- values may be keys in the same map -- for a version string using the following keys, in order: the fully-qualified id field, `group-id/artifact-id`, of the dependency vector, then its version field, then just the artifact id, and finally just the group id.
+The first non-nil value is returned, otherwise the dependency's version is returned.
+This allows you to concisely maintain the versions of your child modules' shared dependencies in a single place.
 And like the `:inherited` profile, when multiple `:versions` maps are found among ancestors, the most immediate take precedence.
 * `:dirs` - A vector of relative paths.
 Normally, child modules are discovered by searching for project.clj files beneath the project's `:root` with a proper `:parent` reference, but this vector can